 This blog post was written by Mikaela Randolph, shared use campaign manager, and Keith Benjamin, street scale campaign manager.
-Mikaela and Keith are leading the National Partnership's collaboration in the Voices for Healthy Kids: Active Places campaign.
+Mikaela and Keith are leading the Safe Routes Partnership's collaboration in the Voices for Healthy Kids: Active Places campaign.

 Today, during the hustle and bustle of your day, take a look around your community and observe what you see.
 How do you primarily get to work, to the grocery store, to the gym, to drop your children off at school?
 Would you be able to reach those locations without dependence on a car?
 How safe are your children and your neighbor’s children?
 Do the children play in the streets because the parks are not safe due to increased gang activity?
 Does your neighborhood have proper sidewalks for you and your children to walk to the nearest open area?
 Do school doors close right after the bell rings, leaving the streets – complete with cars and trucks – as the only place for children in this neighborhood to be physically active?